 Use these United credit card offers to stash away miles

-Even if you don’t think you’ll be ready to get back on a plane in the next few months, you can pick up one of these cards now, earn the sign-up bonus and use the miles down the road not just for United flights but for flights on any of United’s airline partners as well.
+Even if you haven’t been traveling, you can pick up one of these cards today, earn the sign-up bonus and use the miles down the road not just for United flights but for flights on any of United’s airline partners as well.
 Just keep in mind that you’ll typically need good to excellent credit to qualify for these cards.

-So if you want to lock down a nice haul of United miles in preparation for a vacation for the holidays or sometime next year, take a look at these offers now and consider if they make sense for you.
+So if you want to lock down a nice haul of United miles in preparation for a vacation in the near future, take a look at these offers now and consider if they make sense for you.

-Check out CNN Underscored’s guide to the best credit cards of 2021.
+Check out CNN Underscored’s guide to the best credit cards currently available.